Create, style, and customize forms to collect information from visitors.

 - While editing a page, open site styles, then click Fonts.

 - Under Global Text Styles, click Assign Styles.

-- Scroll to the Form Block section and click each font option to change the style.
-Keep in mind, if your Form Block doesn't include certain elements, like a Select field with a drop-down menu, there may not be a change.
+- Scroll to the form block section and click each font option to change the style.
+Keep in mind, if your form block doesn't include certain elements, like a Select field with a drop-down menu, there may not be a change.
 Use the Buttons panel for button text.

 - Hover over your color theme and click the pencil icon.

-- Scroll to the Form Block section, or click the Form Block on your site to show all relevant tweaks.
+- Scroll to the form block section, or click the form block on your site to show all relevant tweaks.
 If you've enabled a background, use the on Background tweaks.